Have you ever wondered if LVS works in AWS? I can already say for certain that LVS-NAT works great - but what about LVS-DR and LVS-TUN?

 How LVS-DR and LVS-TUN work..

-LVS-DR: This is the most common implementation, routing by MAC address at Layer 2 it's literally as above so no router hops between the load balancer and the real servers.
-The destination IP remains the VIP so the real server needs to be configured to receive traffic for the VIP address.
-This is usually achieved by using a loopback adapter with the VIP address configured but there are also other methods such as iptables firewall rules as an example.
+LVS-DR: This is the most common implementation, routing by MAC address at Layer 2.
+It's literally as shown above, with no router hops between the load balancer and the real servers.
+The destination IP remains the VIP, so the real server needs to be configured to receive traffic for the VIP address.
+This is usually achieved by using a loopback adapter with the VIP address configured - but there are also other methods such as iptables firewall rules.

 Note: We also have a blog on a third method by Yahoo, L3 DSR.

-The reason LVS-NAT didn't work for my project is that I wanted to try to load balance transparent web filters in AWS...
+LVS-NAT didn't work for my project because I wanted to load balance transparent web filters in AWS.

-Explicit web filters are easy but when you configure a proxy server to work transparently, it works as a router hop.
-It can still intercept and proxy/filter traffic, however, the traffic is being routed to the proxy server in the same way as it would to a default gateway.
-Because the packet's destination will be the IP address of the destination requested (remote host such as www.example.com) and not a proxy server as with explicit proxies, it certainly makes things a lot harder.
-NAT mode re-writes the destination address which would break routing to the actual endpoint so we require a way to load balance without affecting the destination address at all.
-We would normally use LVS-DR or LVS-TUN to solve this problem in a normal LAN environment but as I heard that these methods don't always work as well in AWS I decided I needed to check...
+Explicit web filters are easy, but when you configure a proxy server to work transparently, it works as a router hop.
+It can still intercept and proxy/filter traffic, but this will be routed to the proxy server just as it would to a default gateway.
+Because the packet's destination will be the IP address of the destination requested (remote host such as www.example.com) and not a proxy server (as with explicit proxies) it certainly makes things a lot harder.
+NAT mode re-writes the destination address, which breaks routing to the actual endpoint - so you'd require a way to load balance without affecting the destination address at all.
+I would normally use LVS-DR or LVS-TUN to solve this problem in a normal LAN environment, but since I'd heard that these methods don't always work as well in AWS, I decided I needed to check.

 Let's look at some of the scenarios tested

 LVS DR, LVS TUN simple setup with external clients.

 How cool would it be if you could do this?!
 But you can't.